davictor24/Hackoka/README.md

 * The service would be scaled in the future to include more data sources.

+### Development
+This application was built using PHP.
+It uses the Africa's Talking USSD service, and also the APIs of the services listed above.

 ### How to use
 * Register a USSD channel on Africa's Talking.
-* Connect to the API (api.php).
+Connect to the API (api.php), when doing so.
 * Type the USSD code and send.
 This sends a POST request to the API.
+* Choose your service of interest.
 * Enjoy the service.